flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 #### Immutability

 To put it simply, immutability is the idea that once a value is created, _that_ (particular) value may never change; we may only create _new_ values.
+As a contrived example, in an OO program you might have a `FinancialAccount` object, with properties

 Ties in nicely with value-semantics